wobkenh/simplematcomponents/projects/simplemattable/readme.md

 + 0.2 (6.0): Filtering using display values instead of object property values
 + 0.3 (6.0): Sorting
 + 0.4 (6.0): Removed outer div, now using V6.0 of Angular fxFlex (@angular/flex-layout)
++ 0.5 (6.0): Allow for multiple columns to use the same property

 ## Upcoming Features
-+ Support for Links, Buttons and Icons in tablecells
++ Support for Links, Buttons and Icons in table cells
++ Visibility-Property for TableColumn to hide columns
-+ Edit-Mode: Clicking a new edit button in the last column will turn all the fields into form fields for editing.
++ Edit-Mode: Clicking an edit button in the last column will turn all the fields of the row into form fields for editing.
 Next to the edit button in each row, there will be an (optional) delete button.
 Additionally, there will be an (optional) add-button in the table header.